 I personally think of Astrology as a language — a jargon such as you’ll find in any industry or field of study — a vocabulary for describing the arcane details of human personality.

-I could easily argue that Astrology is the first-born daughter of Wisdom and Mystery, little sister of big brother Language, and the grandmother of all Science itself.
+I could easily argue that Astrology is the first-born daughter of Wisdom and Mystery and the grandmother of all Science itself.